The practice of Yoga Asana is good for our health. But this is only one aspect of Yoga. Yoga postures are only one aspect of yoga.

 Patanjali refers to the Siddhis as extraordinary powers.
 There are many schools of thought, as there are interpretations of these formulas.
 Perhaps it’s the controversy that kindles so much interest.
 There is no doubt about this aspect of Patanjali’s work’s historical and spiritual significance.

-Engaging the mind’s analytical powers is learning to reason with the least undue influence from external or internal boundaries.
-In short, using analytical tools to counter the effects of cultural programming.
+Engaging the mind’s analytical powers is learning to reason with the least undue influence from external or internal boundaries and, in short, using analytical tools to counter the effects of cultural programming.
 Thinking without limits is the ideal of the freethinker.
 It involves conscious mental techniques for expanding awareness.
 It reinforces internal and external observational skills.
 And it shapes thinking through common sense and reason.
 So, those who prefer the analytical approach find this one appealing.

 Dhyana is a combination of Dharana, Pratyahara, and Samādhi.
 It’s the fusion of the analytical mind and our transcendent awareness.
-It melds the 4th state with the waking state.
-It results in a separate state of consciousness known as Witnessing.
+It melds the 4th state with the waking state, resulting in a separate state of consciousness known as Witnessing.

 One achieves this state through regular Japa or TM meditation.
-The mind is naturally drawn to the state of bliss.
+The state of bliss naturally attracts the mind’s awareness.
 It is a natural progression to bring this quality into the waking state.
-The resulting experience is often referred to as “witnessing.”
+The resulting experience is “witnessing.”

-In this state of consciousness, there is an expansion of the mind’s ability to simultaneously perceive two realities.
-There is a conscious awareness separate from the corporeal body while being fully “present” in mind and body.
+In this state of consciousness, there is an expansion of the mind’s ability to perceive two realities simultaneously.
+There is a conscious awareness separate from the human body while being fully “present” in mind and body.

 Samadhi is the first building block of consciousness exploration.
 It’s the 4th state of consciousness beyond the default settings of waking, sleeping, and dreaming.
 Some call it pure consciousness or bliss consciousness.